kayfuku/Backend-APIs-Flask-SQLAlchemy/README.md

-# REST API Study
+# Backend APIs example using Flask, SQLAlchemy

 ## Overview
 The purpose of this project is to learn about how to build database-backed APIs and web applications, including REST APIs, schema design, database migrations, Object-Relational Mapping (ORM), API testing, authentication and authorization with Json Web Token (JWT) and asymmetric encryption through Auth0, and server deployment on Heroku.

 ## Application Stack
+Flask is a simple but versatile web application framework, which is a good starting point for learning backend APIs.
 This appication only has a backend code.
 [Python 3](https://www.python.org/downloads/) is required.

 - **Framework**: [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 - **Database**: [PostgreSQL](https://www.postgresql.org/)